kirtimistry2001/climate_demo/README.md

 1) open the command prompt/Terminal and go to the extracted project Directory/Folder
 2) check if Maven installed or not by using mvn -version command
-3) Build the project by using command mvn clean install
+3) Build the project by using command: mvn clean install
 4) type:  mvn spring-boot:run
 5) To test the test cases: mvn test
+6) 6) browse the application using url: http://localhost:8080/

 ----------------------------------------
 About the Historic Climate Summary project